Delta Dental: Celebrating Nearly 60 Years of Creating Healthy Smiles

 Joining With Other Organizations

 In early 2006, Delta Dental of Ohio, with its affiliated companies in Indiana and Michigan, and Delta Dental of Tennessee, signed an affiliation agreement under a new nonprofit holding company to strengthen their market positions and increase the number of Americans with dental benefits.
-In 2009, Delta Dental of Kentucky and Delta Dental of New Mexico affiliated with the family of companies.
-The newest affiliate, Delta Dental of North Carolina, joined the enterprise in 2010.
+In 2009–2010, Delta Dental of Kentucky, Delta Dental of New Mexico and Delta Dental of North Carolina affiliated with the family of companies.
+The newest affiliate, Delta Dental of Arkansas, joined the enterprise in 2012.

-The enterprise provides coverage for 8.6 million enrollees.
-In 2011 alone, it paid out $2.2 billion for dental care.
+The enterprise provides coverage for 14.1 million members.
+In 2015 alone, it paid out $3.3 billion for dental care.